KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 The `register` method registers your character for a game.

 The optional `player_txid` allows the user to re-use a character that survived a previous game.

+For the `player_txid` argument to properly call an existing character, the user's daemon must be set to the `pubkey` that owns the `player_txid`.
+This can be accomplished either through the [pubkey](../installations/common-runtime-parameters.html#pubkey) launch parameter, or through the [setpubkey](..) method.

+This is an important point to consider when the user desires to reuse a character in a future game.
+VThe `pubkey`  Please note that if you want to re-use warriors you have to start daemon with same pubkey each time. cclib players 17 call displaying warriors for pubkey which was set in `-pubkey` daemon param or by `setpubkey` RPC call.

 The method returns a hex value which must then be broadcast using the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.